What Is rape?

 It’s free and confidential.
 Sexual assault exams won’t cost you anything, provided you get them from a trained provider of medical forensic exams (MFEs).
 The Rape, Abuse, and Incest National Network (RAINN) can connect you with providers in your area.

-It will help your case.
-If you decide to report the rape, medical evidence can increase your odds of success.
+It could help your case.
+If you decide to report the rape to law enforcement, medical evidence can increase the odds of the investigation and court process.

 It protects your health.
 Rape and other sexual trauma can lead to future health problems.
 Medical examiners offer the preventive care you need to care for yourself.

 Rape is a crime.
-As an adult victim, you can decide when and whether to report that crime.
+As an adult victim, you can decide when and whether to report that crime to law enforcement or not.

 If you undergo a medical exam, you can report the rape to a law enforcement officer at the hospital.
 Another option is to call or visit your local police station.
 If you choose to call, an officer will come to your location.